 - Transfer the roasted ingredients to a mixer/grinder jar.
 Add garlic, tamarind & water.
 Grind to a fine paste.
 Set it aside.

-- Heat 2 tbsp of ghee/clarified butter over medium heat.
+- Heat 2 tablespoon of ghee/clarified butter over medium heat.
 Add the marinated prawns & cook it.

 - When the prawn starts to cook, it will release water.
 Prawns is cooked when you see the prawns start to curl up (C shape).
 Remove it on a plate.